dylburger/freebsd-cloudwatch-mon/README.md

 # FreeBSD CloudWatch Monitor

+**What does this do?**

+Polls Memory Utilization, CPU usage, and other systems metrics for FreeBSD, pushing them to [CloudWatch](https://aws.amazon.com/cloudwatch/).

+**Why this tool?**

 The [scripts](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/mon-scripts.html) Amazon provides to push metrics for Linux systems to CloudWatch uses [procfs](https://en.wikipedia.org/wiki/Procfs), which has been [deprecated on FreeBSD](https://lists.freebsd.org/pipermail/freebsd-fs/2011-February/010760.html).

-This code helps fill that gap, monitoring CPU, Memory, Disk and Network metrics on FreeBSD, and pushing them to CloudWatch.
+There is no library I found to cleanly create new metrics and automate the collection of the data on FreeBSD and for CloudWatch.

+**Can I use it on Linux or other systems?**

 In theory, this will work on any architecture on which [psutil](https://github.com/giampaolo/psutil) is configured to work, but this tool has been tested on FreeBSD only.